 - Improves signs of aging: Sodium hyaluronate works to replace lost moisture and hyaluronic acid naturally found in the skin that lessens with age.
-This added hydration, in turn, may smooth texture created by fine lines and wrinkles.
+This added hydration, in turn, may smooth the texture created by fine lines and wrinkles.

 - Improves breakout-prone skin: According to Shah, it could help your acne by rebalancing the skin if you are overly drying it with harsh exfoliants, cleansers, and treatments.
 It's also generally considered to be non-comedogenic, which means it won't clog pores.

-- Plumps: Sodium hyaluronate provides structure and volume and can create temporary but instantaneous plumpness in the skin.
+- Plumps skin: Sodium hyaluronate provides structure and volume and can create temporary but instantaneous plumpness in the skin.